tomhendra/courses/15-fem-professional/2-deep-javascript-foundations-v3/README.md

 ```

 - We are closing over `j` in three separate instances, each time the loop iterates.
-- With ES6 is was decided that if you use `let` in the for loop argument, a new `i` for each iteration would be created automatically.
+- With ES6 is was decided that if you use `let` in the for loop clause, a new `i` for each iteration would be created automatically.

 ```js
 for (let i = 1; i <= 3; i++) {